 - Stove Vent Does Not Have a Backdraft Damper

-If you think you may have high humidity in your home, the best thing to do is to consult with local HVAC professionals.
+If you think you may have high humidity in your home, the best thing to do is to consult with local HVAC contractors.
 We, at AGL Heating and Air, would be more than happy to help and check that your air conditioning equipment is working properly.
-We also work with great moisture consultants who can take an in-depth look at your house to discover any problems you may have.
+We also work with great moisture consultants and comfort specialists who can take an in-depth look at your house to discover any problems you may have.
 For more information about humidity or your heating and air conditioning system, please contact us today.